Convex-Dev/design/cad/002_values/README.md

 # CVM Values

-Convex depends on a consistent representation of information values that are used within the CVM and Convergent Proof Of Stake Consensus.
+Convex uses a special representation of information values within the CVM, across the data lattice and to support the Convergent Proof Of Stake Consensus.

+Values in Convex are special for a number of reasons:
+- They are **pure immutable values** well suited for use in **functional programming**
+- They are designed for **efficient encoding** and network transmission
+- They form **Merkle trees** supporting cryptographic verification
+- They implement **orthogonal persistence**: automatically migrate between stem main memory and disk as required
+- They support **structural sharing**, making operations such as taking snapshots or the entire CVM state possible in O(1) time

+It is fair to say that Convex wouldn't be possible without this powerful and flexible implementation of data values.
 This document describes the values used and key design requirements that specify the available data types in the CVM and Convex Peers / Clients.

 ## Motivation